 You may find editing your own work challenging, or boring, or even daunting, but we love it.
 I mean, absolutely love it.
 Going over every word you’ve written is what we do no matter how big your manuscript.
 We’ve worked on everything from picture books to romance novels, self-help books to best-selling thrillers.
 Whatever you’ve written, we’ll be happy to help you make it better.
 We can make your book stand out by taking your manuscript from first draft to final draft at a price you can afford.

 There’s a reason top authors often thank their editors – editors make their writing better.
 New Author Editing does the same for you!

-Get a FREE estimate today.
-The sooner we edit your book, the sooner you can hold it in your hands!
+Get a FREE ESTIMATE today.
+The sooner we edit your book, the sooner you can publish it!

 If you look through the books I’ve edited, you’ll see plenty of best-selling and award-winning authors like Zackary Richards, Meg Xuemei X, and David Antocci, so why do I choose to work with so many new authors?

 I know – hard to believe, right?
 New authors often require the most work, from content editing to proofreading, so why invest so much time in them?